molecular/anyhedge-accountant/README.md

 # anyhedge-accountant

-Simple tool to retrieve accounting-relevant data for settled anyhedge contracts and output as CSV file
+Simple tool to retrieve accounting-relevant data for settled anyhedge contracts and output as both CSV and JSON files

 ## general mode of operation